Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 	<a href="../video/hypertangram_2.mp4">Demo video</a>
 </video>

-This is my first “complete” game in terms of features and polish.
+This was my first “complete” game in terms of features and polish.

-This game idea had been sitting in the back of my mind for quite a time, and I finally did it in about 6 months of development in my free time.
+The idea had been sitting in the back of my mind for quite a time, and I finally did it in about 6 months of development in my free time.

 It wasn’t all smooth sailing.
 There were lots of problems with the geometry code.